Waaped/Gatsby-React-GraphQL/README.md

 #10 Sourcing Content from the file system

 	1.Putting Data in our react components was great to demonstrate how GraphQL works, but for more complex/larger bits of information this will get a little clunky/bad

 	W-PED: gatsby-bootcamp raf$ npm install gatsby-source-filesystem@2.0.28

 	He creates a Posts file in the directory, and two md files
  		1. Gatsby.md and react.MD styled like a github readme
-	2.
+		2. Another query in GraphQL Playground, this time drilling down to md files we created